-Lastlywe return to the deliberately modest use of technology in this project.
+Lastly, we return to the deliberately modest use of technology in this project.
 The digital humanities can often be about really big grant-funded projects like the TEI, TAPoR, Monk, Zotero, HASTAC, and so many other worthy projects.
 With the economic downturn after 2008 came a defunding of universities and infrastructure so we now need models for how to do research that don’t depend on startup or ongoing funding.
 We need to imagine how we can reuse existing technologies, use free web services, and curate projects over a long term without being dependent on a grant.
 The Day of DH project was deliberately developed without grant funding, instead using the resources at hand from wikis that were already set up to WordPress Mu.
 For us it was not only an experiment in crowdsourcing, it was also an experiment in reuse.
 The most important resource was the time of the organizers and participants, not the software and the volunteered time was just that, voluntary.
 Granted, we were lucky to have a very supportive Arts Resource Centre which has servers and staff to help with such projects, but the point is that one can design projects to use existing resources and to involve colleagues rather than to depend on a grant to pay all involved.
 Further, we believe that the digital humanities has developed a dependence on funding that has curtailed our imagination as to what can be done.
 There is nothing wrong with grant programs that support research and the digital humanities needed an initial injection of funding, but grants shouldn’t be an end in themselves or the sole metric for value.
-Fortunately, there are now sufficient free services online, from Google Code to Flickr, that possible to run projects without having to develop specialized tools or infrastructure.
-What matters most is the people, their expertise and their time.
+Fortunately, there are now sufficient free services online, from Google Code to Flickr, that make it possible to run projects without having to develop specialized tools or infrastructure.
+What matters most is the people, their expertise, and their time.

 6. Conclusion

+In this paper, we have outlined how we operated, such as keeping the bar for participation low while making participation as rewarding as possible.
+We have also described how we went about making participation easy, by creating a seed group by invitation, choosing an accessible technology, maintaining a light but constant level of communication prior to the event, and asking only for a single day of commitment.

+For improvements, we described both conceptual and technical issues with our handling of images, where we needed a better means of handling image ethics clearances, as well as a simpler way to upload images.
+People would also have benefitted from a clearer procedure for creating their introductory biographies, for connecting to related discussions on Twitter, and for accessing the aggregated RSS feed.
+Finally, we noted that WordPress Mu does not provide a particularly clean export to XML.

-The Day of DH 2009 presents a possibility for self-reflection, both as individual participants and as a community. as every design can be read as a comment on the act of designing and on the discipline of design, or every building as a contribution to the ongoing discussion of architecture, so the Day of DH 2009 provides a moment of self-directed reflection on what it means to be a digital humanist in a world where other digital humanists are also active.
-To encourage reflection by participants, we have generally avoided reflecting about the project in the project. others use the Day of DH to reflect on the Day of DH.
+The Day of DH 2009 presents a possibility for self-reflection, both as individual participants and as a community.
+Just as every design can be read as a comment on the act of designing and on the discipline of design, or every building as a contribution to the ongoing discussion of architecture, so the Day of DH 2009 provides a moment of self-directed reflection on what it means to be a digital humanist in a world where other digital humanists are also active.
+To encourage reflection by participants, we have generally avoided reflecting about the project in the project.
+This paper is our summary on the project; we encourage others to use the Day of DH to reflect on the Day of DH.

 7. Bibliography